Chicken Fricassee (Simplified One-Pan Recipe)

-You will love this simplified recipe for chicken fricassee, a classic French dish of chicken and vegetables in a creamy wine sauce.
+You will love this simplified one-pan recipe for chicken fricassee, a classic French dish of chicken and vegetables in a creamy wine sauce.
 Rustic, versatile and delicious.

-As Fall approaches, I start craving comfort food.
+As fall approaches, I start craving comfort food.
 This one hits the spot for me – and Abraham Lincoln 🙂 – apparently one of his favorite dishes.

 chicken fricassee top view in skillet f

 Fricassee is actually a cooking method that combines sautéing (pan frying) followed by braising (cooking in a liquid).
-Despite the two steps, this one pan meal is pretty simple.

 chicken pieces, mushrooms, onions, carrots, broth, wine, cream, herbs, garlic, oil, seasonings